zafarali/learning-angular/README.md

 ### 06-Template
 Templates are an easy way of making your code very organized.
 [06-0-templateurl.html](https://github.com/zafarali/learning-angular/blob/master/06-0-templateurl.html) demonstrates how to link a partial file into the main view using the `templateUrl` property of a directive.
 Note that to use `templateUrl` we must have our files on a server.
 We can use `$templateCache` to load strings of html into the cache to mimic this effect if we do not have a seperate .html file.
 We then execute it using `app.run()` function.
 We can retrieve whats on `$templateCache` using the `get` function and we can insert things into it using the `put` function as seen in the example at [06-1-templatecache.html](https://github.com/zafarali/learning-angular/blob/master/06-1-templatecache.html)

+### 07-Routing
+#### The `app.config` function
+In the config phase of our application, there are objects known as providers available for us to use.
+They generate instances of services.
+This is not an important concept right now but basically the `.config` sets up what will be available to us in the controllers.
+#### `ng-view` and the `$routeProvider`
+`ng-view` is a directive that acts as a window that Angular can load views into.
+In the `config` function, we will inject `$routeProvider` whhere we can configure the different views and the controller associated with the view.
+The concept itself is difficult to grasp if you have never seen routing before but the syntax is relatively intuitive to pick up.
+We call the `.when(pg,{templateUrl:templatePage,controller:pageCtrl})` function on the `$routeProvider` object.
+The `pg` string is what the page url will look like. the `templatePage` and `pageCtrl` are strings which are matched to the page we want to load into the view and the controller associated with that object.
+We can chain multiple `.when()` functions together (which is the common methodology adpoted by most users).
+There is also an `.otherwise()` function which will be the default page incase a page is not found.